LingmoOS/LingmoOS/shell/frameworks/powerdevil/applets/batterymonitor/README.txt

-Obviously, this is a battery monitor applet for Plasma.
+Obviously, this is a battery monitor applet for Lingmo.

 The catch of those four .svg files is the following: